In today’s Breastfeeding 101 post, I have broken down EVERYTHING there is to possibly know about… milk, boobs and breastfeeding as well as…

 They can also refer you to a lactation consultant or breastfeeding counsellor or there may even be a drop-in clinic at your local health centre.

-Make sure you have the contact number of a lactation consultant or breastfeeding support group BEFORE you give birth.
+TOP TIP: Make sure you have the contact number of a lactation consultant or breastfeeding support group BEFORE you give birth.